Run a CAP Application on Kyma

 It should be similar to the following output:

-Connect CAP Application to the SAP HANA HDI Container
+Connect the CAP Application to the SAP HANA HDI Container

-Now you need to inject the secret's value as env var into your CAP application.
+Now, you need to inject the secret's value as environment variables into your CAP application.

 -